 Place a tube, or stent, in the bile duct to hold it open so that it can drain.
 Palliative care is often used when surgery can not be performed because a person is not well enough.

 If you are interested in Gallbladder treatment in Jaipur then must contact Dr. Tara Chand Gupta for better treatment.
 Dr. Tara Chand believes to do work for the patient’s recovery, he gives conventional advice for your problem and treatment.

 The opportunity for cancer of the gallbladder depends on the point.
 Early-stage cancer has a far better possibility than advanced cancer.
 The 5-year survival rate refers to the number of people living with a disease five years after diagnosis.
 On average, the five-year survival rate for all stages of biliary cancer is 19 percent.

-Dr. Tarachand Gupta comes in top medical oncologists in India treatment of GallBladder cancer disease.
+Dr. Tarachand Gupta comes in top cancer doctor in Jaipur, treatment of GallBladder cancer disease.
 His success rate of cancer diseases treatment exceptionally good because he is having work experience at Tata Memorial Hospital, Mumbai.
 He is having expertise in Immunotherapy and Targeted Therapy